 *** Since EPS is available at lower densities than XPS, results for EPS Types with min. densities of less than 19kg/m³ [1.2PCF] are omitted

-It is well established that XPS and EPS are suitable for use in high moisture conditions such as below grade and in inverted (or "protected membrane") roof systems.
+It is well established that XPS and EPS are suitable for many uses in high moisture conditions such as below grade and in inverted (or "protected membrane") roof systems if designed and installed correctly.
 For use below grade ASCE 32-01 guidelines for insulation of frost-protected shallow foundations (FPSF) and the ASHRAE 90.1 energy standard are commonly used in building codes/design.

-QA effectiveness only affected EPS because of the different manufacturing processes: some EPS manufacturers didn't adequately assure bead-fusion quality, thereby increasing the sizes of the bead-boundaries and water absorption - while XPS' process can't be influenced in such a manner.
-The absorption results from field observations of some substandard EPS products are still used in ASCE 32-01 by assuming up to 12% water content by vol. for EPS, reducing its "effective R-value" incorrectly by up to 35% compared to dry R-value while XPS' is reduced by only 10-20%.
-The assumed water content for EPS of 12% by volume is much higher than the 3% to 7% observed in long-term immersion studies.
+QA effectiveness only affected EPS because of the different manufacturing processes: some EPS manufacturers didn't adequately assure bead-fusion quality, thereby increasing the sizes of the bead-boundaries and water absorption while XPS' process can't be influenced in such a manner.
+The absorption results from field observations of some substandard EPS products are still used in ASCE 32-01 by assuming up to 12% water content by vol. for EPS, much higher than the 3% to 7% observed in long-term immersion studies.
+So ASCE 32-01 reduces the "effective R-value" of EPS incorrectly by up to 35% compared to dry R-value while XPS' is reduced by only 10-20%.

-Today's ASTM C578 and CAN/ULC-S701 standards for polystyrene insulation require stringent QA programs with periodic third-party inspections so substandard EPS is extremely uncommon now when purchased from certified manufacturers.
+Current ASTM C578 and CAN/ULC-S701 standards for polystyrene insulation require stringent QA programs with periodic third-party inspections so substandard EPS is uncommon now when purchased from certified manufacturers.